mxkaske/next-mxkaske/apps/web/content/cv/work-experiences/002-lindgruen.md

 where: "Lindgrün GmbH"
 ---

-At [Lindgruen](https://www.lindgruen-gmbh.com/en/), my main task has been self-directing the [Leila PRO](https://www.leila.de/de/) App development based on an existing [4D](https://us.4d.com/) database and predefined UI.
-Leila creates horizontal access to medical guidelines that are suitable for everyday use.
-It is backed up and linked with scores, pathways, glossaries, epidemiological data and other reliable knowledge.
+At [Lindgrün](https://www.lindgruen-gmbh.com/en/), my main task was solely responsible for the [Leila PRO](https://www.leila.de/de/) App development based on an existing [4D](https://us.4d.com/) database and predefined UI.
+Leila is an App that creates horizontal access to medical guidelines suitable for everyday use.
+It is backed up by and linked with scores, pathways, glossaries, epidemiological data and other reliable knowledge.

-I took over an unfinished project that still required work.
-I learned **React Native** within a short period of time and refactored the whole codebase from JS and Class Components into a TS and Functional Components driven source code for better maintenance.
-I supported my supervisor and co-worker by developing a 4D RESTful API to allow an easy communication with the App.
+When I joined Lindgrün I was put in charge of the still ongoing project.
+Despite my at that time, limited knowledge of **React Native**, I proved my ability to quickly adapt to new work environments by quickly improving my React Native proficiency and successfully refactoring the whole codebase from Javascript and Class Components into a Typescript and Functional Components driven source code for better maintenance.
+In addition, I supported my supervisor by developing a 4D RESTful API to allow an easy communication with the App.

-In short: I was responsible from development to production.
+In short: I was responsible for all relevant steps from development to production of the App.

-While continuously developing Leila, I had the chance to build two more Apps with React Native: the _[ASH Quiz](https://www.aktion-sauberehaende.de/krankenhauser/fortbildungsmaterialien/spielerische-wege)_, familiar instructions for action in relation to medical activities, and a _Contact Diary_ for the early corona days that unfortunately never got released due to App Store CoVid-19 restrictions.
+While continuously developing Leila, I had the chance to build two more Apps: the _[ASH Quiz](https://www.aktion-sauberehaende.de/krankenhauser/fortbildungsmaterialien/spielerische-wege)_ , which allows for the familiarisation with instructions and actions related to medical activities, and an interpersonal Contact Diary in the early stages of the CoVid-Pandemic, which unfortunately never got released due to App Store CoVid-19 restrictions.